 Your child’s audiologist will help you through this process.
 He or she will submit the necessary paperwork to the insurance company on your behalf.

-All hearing implants are designed to restore access to sound, yet there are noticeable differences between devices.
+All hearing implant systems are designed to restore access to sound, yet there are noticeable differences between devices.
 With so many options, choosing which device is right for your child is bound to be difficult.
 Your considerations should go beyond the product, which could advance many times over your child’s life.
 You will want to consider the company and track record to help you decide the best lifetime partner for your child.

 The idea of surgery can be intimidating, especially for your child.
 Fortunately, hearing implant procedures are fairly routine, typically lasting a couple of hours (cochlear implant) or less (bone conduction implant) and performed under general anesthesia.
 The risks of the implant surgery are low, and most children are back to their normal activities within a few days.